wazuh/wazuh-documentation/source/setup/installing-agents/wazuh_agent_deb.rst

-.. _wazuh_agent_debian:
+.. _wazuh_agent_deb:

-Install Wazuh agent on Debian
+Install Wazuh agent (deb)
 =============================

+The deb package is suitable for Debian, Ubuntu, and other Debian-based systems.

 1. Install the GPG key::